 Think of six great things you can do to show your care and concern for other people, spelling out "George".
 Some ideas have been given, but what can you think of?

-6 (be generous , give someone something)
+G (be generous, give someone something)

-Consolinada domacha antantain damaana ) (encourage someone , entertain someone, )
+E (encourage someone, entertain someone)